 Growing Basil for Making Homemade Pesto

 Ready-made pesto is convenient and available all year round, but it’s pricey and content varies widely.
 Making pesto can also be expensive if you have to buy all the ingredients, but using homegrown herbs (and a few clever recipe tweaks) will make a huge difference.
-Fresh herbs are always expensive, even in season, which is a great incentive to grow your own even if it’s just a small patch or pot!
+Fresh herbs are always expensive, even in season, which is great incentive to grow your own, even just a small patch or pot!

 Basil is easy to grow, with the right conditions.
 Plants are happiest in warm sunny conditions with well-drained soil, and can be grown in the garden or in pots.
 I like to grow my basil plants from seed, but you can also grow from cuttings (it roots in water within a week or so) or you can buy seedlings for transplant.
 Regular pinching will help reduce leggy grown, and keep you in ready supply of delicious freshly picked leaves.
 Basil will try to set seed in hot weather, so keep pinching if possible.
 The flowers are edible, but the plants tend to produce and taste better before flowering.